ctang83/test/_book/index.md

+This is the other network.
+The future research networks!
+- Within the University of Hong Kong, I can work with you.
+I think we share common research interests in the health system.
+Or I can work with A/Prof Karen Grepin in health economics.

+In addition, I have interest in building a collaboration with BIMHSE, as a newly established research institute, I think this is a research field the University of Hong Kong hopes to invest in.

+Besides, I have a long-term cooperation and connections with Prof Gordon Liu, who is the Dean of the Institute for Global Health and Development at the Peking University
+-	I have been hired as an adjunct fellow by the Professor Liu in the past four years

 During the last six years in China, I have supervised three master students who are already graduated

 I also want to highlight an unusual educational experience with my son,